 Some piano movers charge an hourly rate for their services.
 Hourly rates cover the cost of labor as well as the equipment used.
 Hourly rates are sometimes applied in conjunction with a per-worker rate (larger concert pianos take multiple people to safely move), or they could apply to the piano entire moving team.
 Travel fees may be included in the hourly rate, or they could be extra.

 Some piano moving companies charge a fixed rate for moving pianos.
-Based on experience, the company can determine approximate costs for moving pianos of various sizes and weights.
+Based on experience, the company can determine approximate costs for moving pianos of various sizes and weights for local moves.
 Costs are based on location in the home or building, obstacles to moving the piano and other extenuating circumstances.
 Here are some examples of average piano moving costs from Potter Piano Movers, Inc. in Fairfax Station, Virginia:

+The national average cost to tune a piano is $110.
 Most professionals recommend having a piano tuned after it has been moved.
-No matter how careful a moving company is, the instrument will sound best once it has been professionally retuned.
-Some companies offer piano tuning in addition to moving services, which would affect the total cost of services.
+No matter how careful a moving company is, the instrument will sound best once it has been professionally re-tuned.
+Wait several weeks after the move so the piano has time to acclimate and settle in its new environment.
+Some piano moving companies offer piano tuning in addition to moving services, which would affect the total cost of services.